 8 Sure-Fire Dog Constipation Home Remedies

 If your dog could talk, he’d tell you that it’s no fun to be all bunged up.
 At some point in his life, your dog will get constipated.
 It happens to all of us and it is always an uncomfortable situation.
-However, as a pet parent, there are some home remedies you can try to help with dog constipation and get things flowing again.
+However, that doesn’t have to mean that you need to drop everything and take your pet to the vet office that they dread visiting.
+As a pet parent, there are some home remedies you can try to help with dog constipation and get things flowing again.
 With just a little effort, your dog can be just as regular as you are after a hearty bowl of All-Bran and a tall cup of coffee.